porfyalum/poems/en/4_haiku.md

 If I saw a way
 To exist as not myself
-I would dump me.
+I would throw me out.

 If I saw a way
 To just become blind now
-That might work too.
+That might work as well.